tta-icml2025/tta-icml2025.github.io/docs/source/index.rst

 Focus Topics
 -------------

-We have invited speakers and we will invite contributions on the topic of test-time updates.
+We have invited speakers and we invite contributions on the topic of test-time updates.
 Material of interest includes but is not limited to:

 - **opportunities and challenges for test-time updates** necessitated by specific application settings or deployments (especially in production or in the wild);
 - **unsupervised or self-supervised losses** for optimization during testing;